bombchus/z64-music-wiki/docs/getting-started/tools.md

     This page, as well as the wiki itself, can not and will not supply you with any ROM files or links to any ROM files for *Ocarina of Time* and *Majora's Mask* as it is illegal to do so.
 This wiki is not meant for piracy of copyrighted materials, it is meant to help those interested in creating custom music for *Ocarina of Time* and *Majora's Mask* learn the process and other details related to music creation for the games.

 ## Tools
 Below is a list of tools that are used for creating music for *Ocarina of Time* and *Majora's Mask*.
-It is recommended to download all the rools you need right now to save on needing to go back and forth between downloading and visiting the relevant wiki pages.
+It is recommended to download all the tools you need right now to save on needing to go back and forth between downloading and visiting the relevant wiki pages.

 ### Link to Tools
 - **SEQ64**